 Tennessee divorces can be complicated.
 What most people don't understand is that the lawyer you choose to represent you will have a large role in dictating how your case will proceed, whether it will be stressful, expensive, civilized, and fair.

 My goals are to build relationships with my clients and attorneys alike, with an eye towards solving your problems rather than creating "issues" to be litigated.

 Cartwright Law, LLC provides representation and legal counsel to those individuals who feel they have exhausted all means of reconcilation with their spouse in case of a divorce.
 If you live in the Middle Tennessee area, then this firm may be able to help you.
 Office is conveniently located in Murfreesboro.
 You should take advantage of the free consultation.
 If anything, you get feedback on how the law relates to the facts in your situation.

-Cartwright Law is unique in that most divorces can be given a set price after the consultation depending on the facts of the situation.
+Cartwright Law is unique in that many divorces can be given a set price after the consultation depending on the facts of the situation.
 Most attorneys will work off the billable hour which can add even more stress due to the financial unknowns.

 Tennessee law considers adultery to mean sexual relations with anyone other than your spouse.
 Adultery is a ground for divorce in Tennessee.
 It is important to know that "fault" does not affect property division in a divorce.
 Tennessee law requires the court to divide up the marital assets "equitably" not necessarily "equally."
 Even though one spouses cheating shouldn't affect property division; it does and can have an affect on whether or not alimony is awarded to the non-cheating spouse.
 When it comes to alimony, the Court can and does consider fault.
 This is where cheating comes into the equation along with many other factors.